Mark Shuttleworth: Linux and FOSS

 In the 1990s, Shuttleworth participated as a developer of the Debian operating system.
 According to the Official Ubuntu Book, he was the first to upload the Apache HTTP Server "into the Debian project's archives".

 In 2001, he formed the Shuttleworth Foundation, a nonprofit organisation dedicated to social innovation and funding educational, free, and open source software projects in South Africa, such as the Freedom Toaster.

 In 2004, he returned to the free-software world by funding the development of Ubuntu, a Linux distribution based on Debian, through his company, Canonical Ltd.

 In 2005, he founded the Ubuntu Foundation and made an initial investment of US$10 million.
 In the Ubuntu project, Shuttleworth is often referred to with the tongue-in-cheek title "Self-Appointed Benevolent Dictator for Life" (SABDFL).
 While travelling to Antarctica aboard the icebreaker Kapitan Khlebnikov in early 2004, Shuttleworth took six months of Debian mailing list archives with him to compile a list of potential hires for the project.
 In September 2005, he purchased a 65% stake of Impi Linux.

 On 15 October 2006, Mark Shuttleworth became the first patron of KDE, the highest level of commercial sponsorship available.
-This relationship and financial support for Kubuntu (the Ubuntu variant using KDE as the main desktop) ended in 2012.
+This relationship and financial support for Kubuntu (an Ubuntu variant using KDE as the main desktop) ended in 2012.
+Canonical is a patron of KDE since 2016.

 On 17 December 2009, Shuttleworth announced that, effective March 2010, he would step down as CEO of Canonical to focus on product design, partnerships, and customers.
 Jane Silber, COO since 2004, succeeded him as CEO.

 In September 2010, he received an honorary degree from the Open University for this work.

-On 9 November 2012, Shuttleworth and Kenneth Rogoff debated Garry Kasparov and Peter Thiel at the Oxford Union in a debate entitled "The Innovation Enigma".
+On 9 November 2012, Shuttleworth and Kenneth Rogoff debated with Garry Kasparov and Peter Thiel at the Oxford Union in a debate entitled "The Innovation Enigma".

 On 25 October 2013, Shuttleworth and Ubuntu received the Austrian anti-privacy Big Brother Award for sending local Ubuntu Unity Dash searches to Canonical servers by default.
 In 2012, Shuttleworth had defended the anonymisation method used.
-He later reversed the decision; this feature is not present in current Ubuntu versions.
+He later reversed the decision; this feature is absent in current Ubuntu versions.